 Dr. Theodore Fields began his presentation by identifying arthritis as one of the most common symptoms of lupus, with about 90% of patients who have lupus developing arthritis at some point.
-There are over 100 different types of arthritis, which fall into two main divisions: inflammatory arthritis and non-inflammatory arthritis.
-People with lupus may experience inflammatory arthritis as part of their lupus, but may also have other common types of non-inflammatory arthritis, such as osteoarthritis.
-It’s important to sort out which kind of arthritis a lupus patient has.
+There are over 100 different types of arthritis, which fall into two main divisions: inflammatory arthritis and noninflammatory arthritis.
+People with lupus may experience inflammatory arthritis as part of their lupus, but some may also have other common types of noninflammatory arthritis, such as osteoarthritis, which are unrelated to their lupus.
+If you have lupus and arthritis, it’s important to determine which type of arthritis you have before starting treatment.

 Arthritis is any condition that causes pain and/or swelling in the joint.
-Before diagnosing arthritis, a rheumatologist needs to determine if the pain is actually in the joint, or in the surrounding soft tissues.
-For example, someone with shoulder pain might have pain coming from a tendon that passes over the shoulder, rather than the joint itself.
+Before diagnosing arthritis, a rheumatologist must determine whether the pain is actually in the joint or if it is in the surrounding soft tissues.
+For example, for someone with shoulder pain, the source of pain may be in a tendon that passes over the shoulder, rather than from inside the joint itself.
 Once it is determined that the source of the pain is actually the joint, the type of arthritis is then clarified.

 "Rheumatic disease" is a broad term that covers conditions characterized by pain, swelling or stiffness in a joint or in the tissues surrounding a joint.
-Non-articular disorders, which affect multiple areas of the body beyond the joints such as muscles or tendons (e.g. tendonitis and bursitis), make up 50% of rheumatic diseases.
-Osteoarthritis is the single most common type of arthritis, making up 30 percent of all people with rheumatic disease.
-The remaining 20% of people with rheumatic disease have rheumatoid arthritis, gout, connective tissue diseases (such as lupus), and miscellaneous conditions (that affect only a small subgroup of patients).
+Fifty percent of rheumatic diseases are nonarticular disorders (for example, tendonitis and bursitis) that affect multiple areas of the body beyond the joints, such as muscles or tendons.
+Osteoarthritis is the single most common type of arthritis, making up 30% of all people with rheumatic disease.
+The remaining 20% of people with rheumatic disease have one of the following:

-As mentioned, the first question rheumatologists ask is if the pain is actually in the joint or not.
+As mentioned above, the first question a rheumatologist will ask you is whether the pain is actually in the joint or not.
 If it is in the joint, the distribution of pain offers more information.
-For example, if a person has swelling in the joints where the bones of the fingers join with the bones of the hand or swelling of the entire wrist, that suggests inflammatory arthritis, such as RA or lupus.
+For example, if a person has either or both of the following, it suggests inflammatory arthritis, such as RA or lupus:

 Those joints are not usually involved in osteoarthritis.
 Osteoarthritis tends to occur in some joints where lupus arthritis is not common, such as the finger joints closest to the nails or at the thumb side of the wrist (without involving the whole wrist).